ec-jrc/lisflood-utilities/README.md

 # Instructions

-Register at the [MERIT Hydro](http://hydro.iis.u-tokyo.ac.jp/~yamadai/MERIT_Hydro/) website using the Google form.
+Register at the [MERIT Hydro](http://hydro.iis.u-tokyo.ac.jp/~yamadai/MERIT_Hydro/) website using the Google form (important).

-Install the cross-platform [wget](http://gnuwin32.sourceforge.net/packages/wget.htm) and [tar](http://gnuwin32.sourceforge.net/packages/gtar.htm) utilities to download and extract the MERIT Hydro data.
+If you're using Windows, install the cross-platform [wget](http://gnuwin32.sourceforge.net/packages/wget.htm) and [tar](http://gnuwin32.sourceforge.net/packages/gtar.htm) utilities to download and extract the MERIT Hydro data.
 Add the location of the utilities to the environment variables, so they can be executed from any location.

 Clone the repository:
 ```